roseengineering/ExtIO_RTLTCP/README.md

 * 600000
 * 300000

-The other options are gain, frequency correction in kilohertz, and direct sampling mode.
+The other options are gain, frequency correction in units of 100 hertz, and direct sampling mode.

 A blank value for an option (other than sample rate)